 “It’s hard to communicate to him that this is better for the long haul,” said Tammy Thies.
 “Today he’s not appreciating all this attention.”

 Thies is the director of the Wildcat Sanctuary in Sandstone, Minn.
-She brought Tractor to the Cedar Pet Clinic in Lake Elmo on Thursday for hip surgery.
+She brought Tractor to the vet for surgery.